epam/ai-dial-ci/README.md

 ## Usage

 These workflows could be imported to any repository under EPAM GitHub organization as standard `.github/workflows` files.
+See examples below (replace `@main` with specific version tag).

+### Release (Python package)

 ```yml
 name: Release version